broadinstitute/GATK-for-Microbes/README.md

-# GATK-for-Microbes: GATK Best Practices for Variant Calling in Microbial Genomes
+# GATK-for-Microbes: GATK Best Practices for Variant Calling in Microbial Genomes (alpha version)

 A reproducible pipeline for SNP and Indel variant calling in microbial whole-genome sequencing data.